 And so it is with our main raised vegetable garden, the removal of which makes me both very excited for what’s to come and just a little sad to see it go.

-A couple weekends ago we took a chainsaw to the vegetable garden, which was starting to rot badly and had been outgrown long ago.
+A couple weekends ago we took a chainsaw to the vegetable garden that we outgrew long ago and which was starting to rot badly.
 The sides, which had been made with untreated pine, came off relatively easy.
 The cedar posts are still frozen into the soil, but we knocked the tops off a couple trying to get them out.
-What is left is two long blocks of soil that is still frozen nearly solid.
+What is left are two long blocks of soil that is still frozen nearly solid.
 The resemblance to a pair of graves is both slightly unsettling at first glance and perhaps a bit appropriate.

 Building that vegetable garden was an important moment in my life as as a gardener.
 Prior to that my only experience in growing vegetables was a few tomatoes in containers, although I always had herbs growing around the garden.
 The design was based on a garden I had seen at a vineyard in New Zealand nine years before (I actually shared a picture of it in this post).
 It clearly made an impression on me as I never forgot it.

 I started this blog in part because of that garden.
 I knew it would make good blog fodder even if I had no clue who would be reading at that point.
 That was 2009 and the first images I shared of it were in mid-construction.

 Cost was a consideration, so we used cedar 4×4 posts and untreated pine boards.
 I knew the pine would rot and figured we’d just replace them as necessary.
 Nine years later what we found when we took the bed apart was not what I expected.
 Some of the pine boards, particularly the bottom layer, were pretty rotten, but still doing their job.
 But the cedar posts were mostly rotted through.
 I’m happy we didn’t spend the money to build the entire bed out of cedar because it certainly wouldn’t have bought us any more time and it might have needed replacing sooner.